APIDevTools/swagger-parser/README.md

 Features
 --------------------------
 - Parses Swagger specs in **JSON** or **YAML** format
-- Validates against the [Swagger 2.0 schema](https://github.com/swagger-api/swagger-spec/blob/master/schemas/v2.0/schema.json) _and_ the [Swagger 2.0 spec](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md)
+- Validates against the [Swagger 2.0 schema](https://github.com/swagger-api/swagger-spec/blob/master/schemas/v2.0/schema.json) or [OpenAPI 3.0 Schema](https://github.com/kogosoftwarellc/open-api/blob/master/packages/openapi-schema-validation/schema/openapi-3.0.json)
 - [Resolves](docs/swagger-parser.md#resolveapi-options-callback) all `$ref` pointers, including external files and URLs
 - Can [bundle](docs/swagger-parser.md#bundleapi-options-callback) all your Swagger files into a single file that only has _internal_ `$ref` pointers
 - Can [dereference](docs/swagger-parser.md#dereferenceapi-options-callback) all `$ref` pointers, giving you a normal JavaScript object that's easy to work with